mykoladev0220/mykoladev0220/README.md

 </h1>

 <h2 align="center">
-  with Angular, React, Vue for frontend, Node, Laravel, Ruby on Rails for backend
+  with Angular, React, Vue for frontend, Node, Django, Ruby on Rails for backend
 </h2>

 ## Skills